Payalbombe09/PennyWise_Django/README.md

 #  PennyWise

-PennyWise is a Django-based web application designed to help users manage their finances effectively.
-This application provides various features including expense tracking, budget management, and financial analysis.
+**PennyWise** is a powerful Django-based web application built to help users take control of their personal finances.
+It simplifies money management by offering features like **expense tracking**, **budget planning**, and **financial analysis** — all in one seamless platform.
+Whether you're budgeting monthly or reviewing your spending habits, PennyWise makes it easy, secure, and insightful.

 ---